China Injection Molding Near Me and You -30% Cost Cut

 - Our team has years of experience in the injection molding industry, and we are good at it.
 We specialize in all kinds of electronic appliances, and also household appliances and industrial products.

 - We have been involved in various types of plastic engineering, including horizontal injection molding, vertical injection molding, and overmolding;

 - The standard operation ensures the stability of product quality;

 - Continuously improve production efficiency;

-- I believe that we understand the different needs of customers and we can provide them with high-quality products that exceed their expectations.
+- Understand the different needs of customers, and provide them with high-quality China plastic injection Molding products that exceed their expectations.

 - Spray: PU paint, rubber paint, UV paint, high gloss paint, leather, metal paint, etc..;

 - Printing: screen printing;

 - Laser carving, plating, heat transfer, silk transfer;

 - ABS(with glass fill)

 - Nylon(with glass fill)